-Despite the freezing temperatures – and the light dusting of snow – tomorrow, Tuesday March 20th marks the official start of spring.
+Despite the freezing temperatures – and the light dusting of snow, Tuesday March 20th marks the official start of spring.

 It’s referred to as the vernal equinox, and it is in fact the only day of the year that the sun rises in the east and sets in the west the world over.
 Earth’s tilt will be zero in relation to our sun allowing it to cross straight over the equator – the reason why both of the Earth’s hemispheres receive an equal amount of sunlight on this day.
-Spring also brings a new crop of stems – from freesias to sweet peas, this is our guide to the season’s finest.
+Spring also brings a new crop of stems – from freesias to sweet peas.
+As Spring begins just before Mother's Day, these stems are all perfect for Mothering Sunday bouquets.
+This is our guide to the season’s finest.

 Both an affectionate name for a loved one and a stem that embodies the spirit of spring –the sweet pea is served in a variety of vibrant colours, except for yellow.
 We can thank horticulturist Henry Eckford for the sweet pea.
 Known widely as the “Prince of Specialists”, he dedicated his career to breeding sweet peas – now one of springs most sought after stems.